QuineDot/rust-snags/README.md

   * This makes creating higher-ranked closures arduous
   * So much so that many think it's impossible to make closures that are generic over liftimes
   * Outlook: Aparently backwards incompatible to change?
 Not sure why though.
 Could be largely fixed with some new syntax, e.g. the ability to ascribe an `impl Fn(&Foo)` type.
+    * [`impl Trait` bindings could help](https://github.com/rust-lang/rust/issues/63065) but are currently dis-implemented
+    * [Generalized type ascription](https://github.com/rust-lang/rfcs/pull/2522) would have helped but has been postponed.
 * Struct lifetime parameter elision
   * By which I mean eliding the parameter altogether.
 [Most seem to agree this is non-obvious and bad style.](https://blog.rust-lang.org/2017/03/02/lang-ergonomics.html#example-type-annotations)
   * Part of [RFC 0141](https://rust-lang.github.io/rfcs/0141-lifetime-elision.html)